en_USEnglish

 Find out how it works OpenStacka platform for cloud computing flexible and scalable for building and managing applications and services.

-OpenStack is a highly scalable and flexible open source cloud platform that provides a cloud computing infrastructure on which you can build and manage a variety of applications and services.
-As a user, you benefit from access to virtual resources such as virtual machines, storage and networks, which are provisioned automatically and orchestrated by OpenStack.
-Thanks to its many interconnected components, such as Nova, Neutron and Cinder, OpenStack enables efficient resource management in a cloud computing environment, offering a complete, high-performance solution to meet your needs.
+OpenStack is a highly scalable and flexible open source cloud computing platform that provides a cloud computing infrastructure on which you can build and manage various applications and services.
+As a user, you benefit from access to virtual resources, such as virtual machines, storage, and networks, which are automatically provisioned and orchestrated by OpenStack.
+With its many interconnected components, such as Nova, Neutron, and Cinder, OpenStack enables efficient resource management in a cloud computing environment, providing a comprehensive and powerful solution to meet your needs.

 What is OpenStack?

-OpenStack is an open-source cloud computing platform for creating and managing private, public or hybrid cloud environments.
-It offers infrastructure as a service (IaaS) for provisioning and managing on-demand computing resources, such as virtual machines, storage and networks.
+OpenStack is an open-source cloud computing platform that enables the creation and management of private, public, and hybrid cloud environments.
+It offers infrastructure as a service (IaaS) for provisioning and managing computing resources on demand, such as virtual machines, storage, and networking.

-OpenStack's main objective is to provide a flexible, scalable and resilient cloud computing solution, giving businesses total autonomy in managing their IT resources.
-Thanks to its modular architecture, OpenStack enables the platform to be adapted to the specific needs of each organization, while guaranteeing a high level of interoperability between the various components.
+OpenStack's primary goal is to provide a flexible, scalable, and resilient cloud computing solution, giving businesses complete autonomy in managing their IT resources.
+Thanks to its modular architecture, OpenStack allows the platform to be adapted to the specific needs of each organization, while ensuring high interoperability between the various components.

-OpenStack was created in 2010 by a partnership between NASA and Rackspace, a web hosting company.
-The two organizations decided to collaborate to develop an open-source cloud computing solution that could compete with the proprietary offerings already on the market.
-Their aim was to create a platform that was free, scalable and totally vendor-independent.
+OpenStack was created in 2010 through a partnership between NASA and Rackspace, a web hosting company.
+The two organizations decided to collaborate to develop an open-source cloud computing solution that could compete with proprietary offerings already on the market.
+Their goal was to create a platform that was free, scalable, and completely vendor-independent.

-Since its creation, OpenStack has experienced significant growth and become one of the most popular open-source projects in cloud computing.
-Today, it counts thousands of contributors worldwide and is supported by a large community of users and developers.
+Since its inception, OpenStack has experienced significant growth and become one of the most popular open-source projects in the cloud computing field.
+It now has thousands of contributors worldwide and is supported by a large community of users and developers.
 Over the years, many companies and organizations have adopted OpenStack as their cloud computing solution, contributing to its development and evolution.

 OpenStack architecture